danielabar/meblog/src/markdown/reimagining-technical-interviews.md

 * edit
 * meta tag description
 * aside or caveat at beginning: All of this is based on my experience applying as intermediate, senior, staff in web development.
 Other areas of tech such as gaming, embedded systems etc could be completely different.
+* interview process should be included in the JD
 * maybe ref LI post to show the discussion https://www.linkedin.com/posts/gabag26_leetcode-codinginterview-softwareengineering-activity-7203974232509173760-92WZ/
 * define leetcode
 * emphasize: I'm not suggesting to include *all* of these exercises - this is to get people thinking about alternative assessment techniques that capture real world conditions and lessen performance anxiety/stress.